sevenecks/lambda-moo-programming/README.md

 14. ~~Finish converting all built-in functions to HTML5~~

 ## Contributing
-Please feel free to fork the repo and contribute.
+Please feel free to fork the repo and contribute via pull request.
 This is a labor of love.
-I've been using LambdaMOO since 2003 and I wanted to give back to the community.
-Text based gaming is an important part of our history and our future.
-No game is more accessible to those with handicaps, for example.
+Give back to the community.

 ## Author
 [Sindome](https://www.sindome.org/) has been online since 1997.
 I've been playing it since 2003.
 I've been developing in MOO since 2005, and a developer on Sindome since 2006.
 Ours is heavily modified, we have roughly 70-80 players online a lot of time time and dozens of people have developed the game over 20+ year run.
 We've got a ton of best practices and design patterns that we implement in order to keep the MOO happy and healthy.
 I've attempted to distill as much of that into this document while at the same time present the document in a more up to date format.

+Text based gaming is an important part of our history and our future.
+No game is more accessible to those with handicaps, for example.

-Come visit us if you dare :)
+Come visit me on Sindome if you dare :)

 -- Brendan / Slither / Fengshui